salilab/saliweb/doc/configfile.rst

     unrecoverable error, this file continues information on the nature of the failure and must be manually removed by the admin before the backend will run again.

-socket
-    The full path to a socket file that is used for the frontend to send messages to the backend.

 check_minutes
     The backend checks periodically to see if the batch system (e.g. SGE)